-The Australian Government is very stringent in regard to student visas.
-You must also meet the visa and financial requirements of the Australian government.
-You would need to make your own enquiries with the representatives of the Australian Government in your country concerning this.
+You must meet the visa and financial requirements of the Australian government.
 You can also find information regarding Government requirements at Australian Government Department of Home Affairs.

-We have found that overseas students face difficulties when coming to study in Australia in adjusting culturally and also adapting to the more critical style of Australian education.
 All courses taught by us are accredited with the Australian College of Theology (ACT) and recognised by the Australian Government.
-The academic year for these courses runs from February to November.

 The Australian College of Theology is a provider of accredited higher education courses in theology.
 It operates through a consortium of over 3,000 students enrolled in affiliated colleges approved to teach the awards of the ACT on its behalf.